-7. Optional -- If there are any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied, please describe them here.
+6. Optional -- If there are any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied, please describe them here.

 One key focus has been ensuring ongoing training and professional development of FOIA staff.
-During the reporting period, OGC staff has made concerted efforts to educate agency personnel through direct engagement regarding the presumption of openness, consistent with the Attorney General's March 15, 2022 Memorandum.
+During the reporting period, OGC staff has made concerted efforts to educate agency staff through direct engagement regarding the presumption of openness, consistent with the March 15, 2022 Attorney General's Memorandum.